TiagoCabral2000/Short_Message_Platform-C/README.md

 There are two user types:
 - Client: Participates on the platform through written commands, sending messages and subscribing to topics via a text-based interface in a dedicated terminal.
 Clients cannot directly interact with each other.
 - Administrator: Controls and launches the manager, interacting with the platform via commands through the manager’s standard input.
 This administrator is unrelated to the OS root user.

+### Message Management and Storage

+- Limits: Up to 10 users, 20 topics, and 5 persistent messages per topic.
+- Message Format: Contains topic name (max 20 characters, single word), message body (up to 300 characters), and additional info as needed.
+- Storage: Messages are stored temporarily in memory following these limits.
+Persistent messages with remaining time are saved to a text file when the manager closes, reloaded on restart.
+- File Format: Each line has <topic_name> <author_username> <remaining_lifetime> <message_body>.
+- Transmission: Message body can be up to 300 characters; efficient solutions only send the actual text used.
+- Manager Time Control: Persistent messages expire after their specified lifetime and are automatically removed by the manager